Director Computer Vision Lab,

 Computer vision, computer graphics, machine learning, medical imaging, animation and simulation, image based rendering, physics-based modeling.

-research up to now has focused on explaining visual data for Computer Vision,
+My research up to now has focused on explaining visual data for

-Computer Graphics and Medical Image Analysis, through the appropriate physical
+Computer Vision, Computer Graphics and Medical Image Analysis, through the

 images) for applications such as shape and motion estimation, object

-augmented reality.
-Further interest in 3D shape deformation is fueled by the
+recognition and augmented reality.
+Further interest in 3D shape deformation is

-availability of image and range data that allows statistical
+fueled by the availability of image and range data that allows statistical

-non-rigid motion.
-The construction of such statistical models leads to the
+modeling of non-rigid motion.
+The construction of such statistical models leads

-problem of accurate matching of 3D data.
-A natural application area for all the
+to the problem of accurate matching of 3D data.
+A natural application area for

-above questions is the field of human modeling and especially faces.
-We have
+all the above questions is the field of human modeling and especially faces.
+We

 have been focusing on topics such as facial appearance under variable

-and facial expression modeling for biometrics and human computer
+illumination and facial expression modeling for biometrics and human computer

-My general interest in human modeling has led to exciting collaborations with
+interaction.
+My general interest in human modeling has led to exciting

-psychologists who collect visual data about human behavior
+collaborations with psychologists who collect visual data about human behavior

-modalities such as eye-trackers and fMRI bran imaging.
-Thus based on recent
+through multiple modalities such as eye-trackers and fMRI bran imaging.
+Thus

-neuropsychological findings we are exploring the application of
+based on recent neuropsychological findings we are exploring the application of